ryanongra/tp/docs/UserGuide.md

 ### Adding a person : `add`

-Adds a member to the Interest Group.
+Adds a person to the Interest Group.

 Format: `add n/NAME [p/PHONE_NUMBER] [t/TELEGRAM_HANDLE] [e/EMAIL] [t/TAG]`

-* Only member's name must be entered to add the member.
+* Only person's name must be entered to add the person.
 All other details are optional.
 * `Peron` added should not have the same name (case-sensitive) as `Person` that is already in the application.

 Examples: